LennartFr/Blockchain-at-Galvanize/README.md

 # https://www.hyperledger.org/community

-## Blockchain on the IBM Cloud: https://console.bluemix.net/catalog/services/blockchain/
+## Blockchain in the IBM Cloud: https://console.bluemix.net/catalog/services/blockchain/

 <img src="http://34b70.http.dal05.cdn.softlayer.net/broker-static/v1-ga1/img4.png">

 ** Initiate a new blockchain network including setting democratic network policies and inviting new members to join.
 ** Join a network, as a new member, based on an invite from the network initiator.
-** A Certificate Authority (CA) – for issuing certificates to other network participants to enroll in the network ** A Network Peer – enabling the invocation and validation of transactions ** Network Dashboard – for managing and monitoring network resources

 * Use Issues to log suggestions to this workshop. https://github.com/LennartFr/Blockchain-at-Galvanize/issues/1